 Troglodyte that I am, I’ve resisted the idea of an online launch for the new anthology Every Second Tuesday from Elwood Writers https://elwoodwriters.com (EW).
 In fact, I’ve resisted FaceTime ‘anything’ for that matter.
 When it comes to books and launches, I assumed I'd miss the buzz of a real launch, as when EW member Jennifer Bryce … Continue reading The Online Launch

 Bob Dylan’s house in Malibu is sure to be gorgeous.
 Apparently it looks over the sea.
 But when a reporter asked him where he composes, he replied, ‘In a hotel room.’
 Tom Wolfe (The Bonfire of the Vanities) was rumoured to have locked himself in a hotel at his editor’s insistence to finish The Kandy-Kolored-Flake Streamline … Continue reading Going Away to Write

 ‘But Margaret, you seem so nice,’ a writing colleague said to me.
 ‘How do you come up with this stuff?
 Where does it come from?’
 I shrugged.
 First of all, I’m not that nice.
-And secondly, being a writer is different to being a human being.
-The human is there to get along in the … Continue reading Writing Bad
+Secondly, being a writer is different to being a human being.
+The human is there to get along in the world, … Continue reading Writing Bad

 Barry Lee Thompson, member of Elwood Writers, has a guest interview in relation to his newly released book, Broken Rules and Other Stories.
 The interview features on the website, 'In Their Own Write'.
 Barry talks about his writing process.
 For him there is no such thing as writer's block.
 If he gets stuck, he works … Continue reading Meet the Author